nicolafavero/blog_source/pelican/content/run-a-pelican-blog.markdown

 * `github_username [yourusername]` - Well, this should be self-explanatory
 * `blog_source_repo [blog_source]` - This is just the name of the source repository that you created on GitHub
 * `deploy_repository [yourusername.github.com]` - This is the name of the deploy repository, i.e. the one that contains the actual static website.
 The default value is already filled with your GitHub username, so if you are setting up a GitHub Pages blog you can just accept it
-* `deploy_directory [deploy]` - The directory where the deploy repository is cloned and that will be updated by the deployment process
+* `deploy_directory [deploy]` - The local directory where the deploy repository is cloned and that will be updated by the deployment process.
+By default, this is set to `deploy` inside the project directory.
 * `use_versioning [y]` - Say `y` if you want to have a release process for your website with a version number and associated Git tags.

 # Set up the environment